Children in Care: The Guide for School Governors

 We couldn’t find what we needed to get them off to a flying start.
 So we rolled up our sleeves and wrote it.
 We now hope it helps you (or your colleagues) to improve the lives of your CIC.

-It’s free to download here.
+Children In Care: Guide for Governors is free to download here.

 Are Schools required to have a CIC Link Governor?

-In practice, CIC is often part of the Safeguarding Governor role (and the DfE guidance says that your school must have one of those).
-Typically, it does make sense to combine the two roles.
+No. However, CIC are often part of the Safeguarding Governor role (and the DfE says that your school must have one of those).

 Whether it is part of the safeguarding governor role or a stand-alone link governor, this governor is an important ally to our CIC.
 They help to ensure that there is accountability for our CIC, as well as support and challenge for the designated teacher.